 B2B sales and marketing teams are facing the same problem: 95% of buyers are not solution seeking, so how do you find the 5% of buyers that are in-market?

-There's a game-changer you might not know about: buyer intent signals.
-If you can track and interpret these signals, you’ll be able to prioritize hot leads, tailor your marketing approach, and accelerate pipeline in less time.
+The answer: buyer intent signals.
+Track and interpret these signals to prioritize hot leads, tailor your approach, and accelerate pipeline.

 What are buyer intent signals?

 Buyer intent signals are actions or behaviors shown by potential customers that suggest they are interested in buying a product or service.
-These are basically little breadcrumbs your prospective buyers leave behind online and offline, showing they're interested in your offer.
+Intent signals are actions prospects take, online and offline, that indicate buying interest.

 Here are some examples of online buying signals: